arun-ravindran/GolangExamples/LRUCache/README.md

 ## Goal:
-- Design a LRU cache supporting concurrent readers and writers
+- Design a LRU cache with an extensible design using Interfaces
-- The implementation mechanism and storage engine must be extensible
-- Should support a gRPC interface and REST API
+- Webserver implementing REST API for remotely accssing the LRU cache